dagurval/cashscript-oracle-giveaway/README.md

 ### Usage

+**At the time of writing, this contract has 1 BCH in it.
+It will be redeemable if price of BCH goes to $250**

+View the balance in [bitcoincash:pzttkv52fwrkj4ds5w8apkne4vnk3cw0c5xuvh2lyv](https://explorer.bitcoinunlimited.info/address/bitcoincash:pzttkv52fwrkj4ds5w8apkne4vnk3cw0c5xuvh2lyv)

 Open `giveaway.py`, update values in `REDEEM_ADDRESS` and `UNLOCKING_SCRIPT`.

 Oracle message and signature for the unlocking script can be found here: